 Parks will use the proposed AMP to manage and monitor the off-leash dog recreation Pilot Program and to protect the environment while also accommodating the diverse and changing recreational needs of the public over time.
-This Initial Study/Mitigated Negative Declaration will provide CEQA coverage for off-leash dog recreation at Pillar Point Bluff and Quarry Park during and after the Pilot Program-, and is not applicable to any other County parks, recreation areas, or trails.
+This Initial Study/Mitigated Negative Declaration will provide CEQA coverage for off-leash dog recreation at Pillar Point Bluff and Quarry Park during and after the Pilot Program.